 Preloading static assets at the Accelerated Domains edge

-In the Accelerated Domains network we have the capability of preloading a set of assets and pages.
-That means pushing the assets to the edge, before the browser requests them.
-Resulting in faster delivery of assets once the browser requests them, and in many cases faster loading of the next page view.
+In the Accelerated Domains network, we have the capability of preloading a set of assets and pages.
+That means pushing the assets to the edge before the browser requests them.
+Resulting in faster delivery of assets once the browser requests them and, in many cases, faster loading of the next page view.

-This is a feature we will start experimenting with in the coming versions of the Servebolt Optimizer plugin for WordPress, and we expect to see a steady performance increase especially for sites with globally distributed traffic or sites with low traffic both globally and locally.
+This is a feature we will start experimenting with in the coming versions of the Servebolt Optimizer plugin for WordPress, and we expect to see a steady performance increase, especially for sites with globally distributed traffic or sites with low traffic both globally and locally.

 WP Rocket compatibility vetted by WP Rocket

-In this version we ship the first batch of code for better compatibility with WP Rocket.
-We have however already received new suggestions from the WP Rocket team to make Servebolt Cloud and Servebolt Optimizer even better together with WP Rocket.
+In this version, we ship the first batch of code for better compatibility with WP Rocket.
+We have, however, already received new suggestions from the WP Rocket team to make Servebolt Cloud and Servebolt Optimizer even better together with WP Rocket.
 These improvements will be shipped very soon!

 Accelerated Domains is the first use case of the new Servebolt API in the plugin, but for sure not the last!
-The Servebolt API enables the plugin do automate otherwise overseen tasks, make setup on Servebolt easier, and will introduce a lot of new possibilities for the plugin.
+The Servebolt API enables the plugin to automate otherwise overseen tasks, make setup on Servebolt easier, and will introduce a lot of new possibilities for the plugin.
 Stay tuned for new features utilizing the API!

 As always, we highly recommend you test this update thoroughly before deploying it to your production site and always back up your database before doing so.
 If you have any questions about this update, please reach out to our Support Team, and we’ll be happy to help you.